semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 # 3 CI/CD Best Practices for Cloud Native Applications

-The goal of every engineering team is to deliver bug-free products to customers as productively as possible.
+The goal of every engineering team is to deliver bug-free products to customers as cheaply, efficiently and safely as possible.
 Today’s cloud-native technology can empower you to iterate, at scale, faster than ever.
-But teams that don’t also change how they deliver software will struggle to benefit from the agility and speed that the cloud native technology stack can offer.
+But teams that don’t change how they deliver software will not benefit from the agility that the cloud native stack can provide.

 “CI/CD” stands for the combined practices of Continuous Integration (CI) and Continuous Delivery (CD).
 It is a timeless way of developing software in which you’re able to release updates at any time in a sustainable way.
 When changing code is routine, development cycles are faster and work is more fulfilling.

-As a result, a CI/CD practice that is well-tailored to their technology stack enables the leading technology companies to improve their products many times per day.
+A well-implemented CI/CD process enables technology companies to improve their products many times per day.

 In this chapter we'll review the principles of CI/CD and see how we can apply them to developing cloud native applications.